-Iowa Western Community College does not discriminate on the basis of sex or gender, as required by Title IX of the Educational Amendments of 1972.
+lowa Western Community College does not discriminate on the basis of sex or gender, as required by Title IX of the Educational Amendments of 1972.
 Iowa Western Community College is committed to having a positive learning and working environment for its students and employees and will not tolerate sexual or gender-based discrimination, which includes sexual harassment and sexual violence.
 Sexual and gender discrimination is also referred to as sexual misconduct.
-It is the policy of Iowa Western Community College to comply with Iowa Code Chapters 708 and 709 of the Title XVI Criminal Laws and Procedures.
+It is the policy of Iowa Western Community College to comply with

+Iowa Code Chapters 708 and 709 of the Title XVI Criminal Laws and Procedures.
 Inquiries regarding sexual and gender-based discrimination can be directed to Iowa Western's Title IX Coordinator or to the U.S. Office of Civil Rights.
-Please refer to the Student Handbook for the complete policies and procedures regarding Sexual Misconduct reporting.
+Please refer to our Sexual Harassment Policies for more information.